Working Today to Meet Tomorrow’s Carbon Reduction Standards

 More information about the webinars and workshops is available at the Department of Commerce.

 - Clean Energy Plans: Utilities must develop clean energy plans on a frequent basis.
 The first milestone for all electric utilities comes in 2022 when they must prepare and publish a clean energy implementation plan with targets for energy efficiency and renewable energy.
+Learn more by visiting our clean energy implementation plan webpage.

 - Regulatory Flexibility: The Utilities and Transportation Commission, one of the state agencies tasked with overseeing the implementation of CETA, may use performance-based rate making and other tools to work with utilities as they try to meet lower emission standards.